crashinvaders/gdx-texture-packer-gui/distribution/files/readme.txt

 Gdx Texture Packer GUI

-Simple utility to help you pack and manage texture atlases for libGDX game framework.
+A simple utility to help you pack and manage texture atlases for libGDX game framework.
-It's mostly just a visual wrapper over libGDX TexturePacker classes and offers more convenient way of using it.
+It's mostly just a visual wrapper over libGDX TexturePacker and provides some extra features on top of it.

 Requirements:
 - Java 8 JRE (or higher) (can be downloaded here https://www.java.com/en/download/)